aws/aws-cdk/packages/@aws-cdk/aws-events-targets/README.md

 import * as events from "@aws-cdk/aws-events";
 import * as targets from "@aws-cdk/aws-events-targets";

-const logGroup = new log.LogGroup(this, 'MyLogGroup', {
+const logGroup = new logs.LogGroup(this, 'MyLogGroup', {
   logGroupName: 'MyLogGroup',
 });